defacto133/MultiLevelExpandableIndentableListView/README.md

 ### How to import the library in your probject

 There are three ways to import the library.
-The easiest way is:
+The easiest way is this:

 1. Clone the repository

    `$ git clone https://github.com/defacto133/MultiLevelExpandableIndentableListView.git`

-2. Add these two lines to your settings.gradle file
+2. Add these two lines to your `settings.gradle` file

    `include ':multilevelexpindlistview'`